-The comprehensive plan and the LDC mostly embrace an Euclidean approach to zoning and zoning tools.
+The comprehensive plan and the LDC mostly embrace the Euclidean perspective on the regulation of development.
 Euclidean zoning has traditionally focused on controlling land use and bulk through a variety of dimensional parameters (e.g., FAR, density, building height limits, setbacks, parking ratios, etc.).
 An exhaustive effort is made in the comprehensive plan and LDC to appropriately separate and prohibit land uses to prevent land use incompatibilities, and to regulate the density and intensity of development to prevent negative impacts (traffic generation, visual impacts, etc.).

-Both documents also attempt to regulate form and scale to prevent "character" incompatibilities through a long list of tools that includes "setbacks, height limits, lot coverage restrictions and impervious coverage restrictions, floor area ration [sic], limiting wall heights at side yard setbacks, reducing heights along sensitive edges, second floor step backs on front and side, establishing maximum wall plane lengths that reflect the traditional width of buildings along the street, roof pitches, and alignment of front setbacks."
+At the same time, both documents also attempt to regulate form and scale to prevent "character" incompatibilities through a long list of tools that includes "setbacks, height limits, lot coverage restrictions and impervious coverage restrictions, floor area ration [sic], limiting wall heights at side yard setbacks, reducing heights along sensitive edges, second floor step backs on front and side, establishing maximum wall plane lengths that reflect the traditional width of buildings along the street, roof pitches, and alignment of front setbacks."
 (Policy 1-3.6.1)

-The stakeholder interviews indicate that disagreement exists within the community as to whether the city's primary policy and regulatory focus should be on land use control, development performance, or building form - or all three.
-The community has shown an affinity for the form-based approach.
-For many residents, the greatest concern does revolve around building form (particularly regarding the CBD): How does a building appear from the street?
+The community has shown an affinity for the form-based approach, and indeed for many residents the greatest concern revolves around building form (particularly regarding the CBD): How does a building appear from the street?
 How does it interface with the public realm and its surroundings?

-Despite the city's predominantly Euclidean code, the concern about form has made it into the comprehensive plan.
+This concern about form has even made it into the comprehensive plan.
 Policy 1-3.8.8 compels the city to "[i]nvestigate...the application of a form based code to more effectively provide for the review of development in accordance with the policies of this Comprehensive Plan."
 A successful implementation of this policy is not substantiated by the city's recent history of experimentation with the form-based codes.
-Winter Park has conducted a variety of formbased planning efforts and considered adopting a form-based.
-Ultimately a lack of action and even some backlash against such efforts demonstrates the community's indecision.
+Winter Park has conducted a variety of form-based planning efforts and considered adopting a form-based.
+Ultimately a lack of action and even some backlash against such efforts demonstrates the community's indecision regarding the most appropriate regulatory approach for Winter Park.